-(3) the Payment Date on which the aggregate initial Class Principal Balances (without giving effect to any allocations of Tranche Write-down Amounts or Tranche Write-up Amounts on such Payment Date and all prior Payment Dates) and accrued and unpaid interest due on the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Notes, plus all unpaid fees, expenses and indemnities of the Indenture Trustee, Exchange Administrator, Custodian, Investment Agent and Delaware Trustee, have otherwise been paid in full.
-On the Termination Date, the Projected Recovery Projected Recovery Amount.....
-Amount will be included in the calculation of the Principal Recovery Amount.
+On the Termination Date, the Projected Recovery Amount will be included in the calculation of the Principal Recovery Amount.
 See "Description of the Notes - Projected Recovery Amount."

-The Notes will be issued by the Issuer and will be debt Legal Status..... obligations of the Issuer only.
+Legal Status The Notes will be issued by the Issuer and will be debt obligations of the Issuer only.
 The Notes will be subordinated to Fannie Mae's rights to receive certain amounts under the Collateral Administration Agreement, and the Noteholders will have recourse solely to the assets of the Issuer.
-The RCR Notes (other than the Class 1B-2Y and Class 1B-2X Notes) represent interests in the Class 1M-2A Notes, Class 1M-2B Notes, Class 1M-2C Notes, Class 1B-1A, Class 1B-1B and/or a combination thereof.
-The Class 1B-2Y and Class 1B-2X Notes represent interests in the Class 1B-2 Notes.
+The RCR Notes represent interests in the Class 1M-2A Notes, Class 1M-2B Notes, Class 1M-2C Notes, Class 1B-1A, Class 1B-1B and/or a combination thereof.
 Neither the United States nor Fannie Mae guarantees the Notes or any interest or return of discount on the Notes.
 The Notes are not debts or obligations of the United States, Fannie Mae or any agency or instrumentality of the United States.
-Subsequent to issuance of the Notes, Fannie Mae intends Listing to apply to the Singapore Exchange for the Notes to be listed for trading on the Singapore Exchange.
+Listing Subsequent to issuance of the Notes, Fannie Mae intends to apply to the Singapore Exchange for the Notes to be listed for trading on the Singapore Exchange.
 Following any such application, there can be no assurance that any such listing will be granted or maintained.
 For so long as any Notes may be listed on the Singapore Exchange and the rules of the exchange so require, such Notes will be traded on the Singapore Exchange in a minimum board lot size of \$200,000.
-The Notes will be issued on the Closing Date as book-Form of Notes..... entry Notes (the "Book-Entry Notes") and will be held through the book-entry system of the DTC, and, as applicable, Euroclear and Clearstream.
-The Notes will be available in fully-registered form ("Definitive Notes") only in the limited circumstances disclosed under "Description of the Notes - Form, Registration and Transfer of the Notes".
-Fannie Mae may, from time to time, purchase or Notes Acquired by Fannie Mae otherwise acquire any of the Notes at any price or prices, in the open market or otherwise.
-Any such Notes may be sold by Fannie Mae from time to time in negotiated transactions at varying prices to be determined at the time of sale; provided, that the Notes will be sold only (i) in the United States to "Qualified Institutional Buyers" in reliance on Rule 144A and (ii) in offshore transactions to persons who are not "U.S. Persons" in reliance on Regulation S. These sales may be made to or through dealers.
+Form of Notes The Notes will be issued on the Closing Date as bookentry Notes (the "Book-Entry Notes") and will be held through the book-entry system of the DTC, and, as applicable, Euroclear and Clearstream.
+The Notes will be available in fully-registered form ("Definitive Notes") only in the limited circumstances disclosed under "Description of the Notes - Form, Registration and Transfer of the Notes."
+Notes Acquired by Fannie Mae Fannie Mae may, from time to time, purchase or otherwise acquire any of the Notes at any price or prices, in the open market or otherwise.
+Any such Notes may be sold by Fannie Mae from time to time in negotiated transactions at varying prices to be determined at the time of sale; provided that the Notes will be sold only (i) in the United States to "Qualified Institutional Buyers" in reliance on Rule 144A and (ii) in offshore transactions to persons who are not "U.S. Persons" in reliance on Regulation S. These sales may be made to or through dealers.
+Hypothetical Structure and Reference Tranches Solely for purposes of making the calculations for each Payment Date of any principal write-downs (or write-ups) or reductions in the interest entitlements on the Notes as a result of Credit Events (or reversals thereof) or Modification Events on the Reference Obligations and principal payments required to be made on the Notes by the Issuer, a hypothetical structure of reference tranches (each, a "Reference Tranche") deemed to be backed by the Reference Obligations have been established as set forth in the table under "Transaction Summary" above.
+The Reference Tranches are the Class 1A-H, Class 1M-1,